tmrdlt/masterthesis-khipu/Endpoints.md

 | `newParentApiId` | string  | body |              |
 | `newPosition`    | integer | body |              |

-### Retrieve a scheduling proposal for the workflowlist from the symbolic intelligence
+### Get a scheduling proposal for a workflowlist from the symbolic intelligence

 ```
 GET /workflowlist/{workflowlistId}/scheduling